 A look at the earliest INNA days through the ~ INNA time machine ~

 The Plot Thickens

-our single-varietal jams are crafted so that each fruit varietal's unique essence and natural subtleties shine through in bright flavors. a jar of jam contains fruit from a single source! we don't mix fruit, we don't add herbs, spices or flavorings - INNA jam tastes like the freshly picked fruit from which it was made, each jar a time capsule of flavor.
+Our single-varietal jams are crafted so that each fruit varietal's unique essence and natural subtleties shine through in bright flavors.
+A jar of jam contains fruit from a single source!
+We don't mix fruit, we don't add herbs, spices or flavorings - INNA jam tastes like the freshly picked fruit from which it was made, each jar a time capsule of flavor.

 We always use organic and sustainably-grown fruit and organic sugar.
 Not all the fruit we use is certified organic (the high cost of certification is too expensive for some farmers), but it's always grown using organic methods.

 All INNA products are free of nuts or gluten ingredients and are made on equipment that is not shared with nut or gluten ingredients.
 In fact, our kitchen is completely allergen free - we only use our kitchen to make jams and shrubs!
 There is no trace of gluten, tree nuts, peanuts, dairy, eggs, fish, shellfish, or meat in our kitchen.

 Do the shrubs have any alcohol content?